raybellis/draft-bellis-dnsop-edns-tags/draft-bellis-dnsop-edns-tags.md

 flags, or perhaps to transmit a 10 bit numeric value combined a 2 bit value and four boolean flags.

+The intended mode of operation is that the value of a bit (or range of bits) could be tested in access control lists or any other such policy control mechanism.

 Possible use cases for EDNS-Client-Tags include:

 - client-controlled selection of a DNS-based security filter